 Navigating the law in personal injury cases that involve a person working on the job can be especially complicated.
 It is vital that you contact an experienced injury and accident attorney to help you understand the facts of your case and which parties should be held liable for injuries sustained in a car accident.

 Ali Awad is the founder and managing attorney of the CEO Lawyer Personal Injury Law Firm.
 Ali Awad is experienced in maximizing settlement offers for his clients and dealing with both big business and insurance companies.
-Our attorneys don’t get paid unless you do, so call now at (833) 254-2923 for a no-obligation consultation of your case.
+Our Atlanta car accident attorneys don’t get paid unless you do, so call now at (833) 254-2923 for a no-obligation consultation of your case.

 Find Out What Your Case Is Worth Here